Petrus Pavlicek: Life

 On May 13, 1942, he was arrested by the Gestapo for supposed military-forces draft evasion and was brought to a court martial.
 The process ended with an acquittal.
 On October 7, he had to march into the west front as a paramedic and became a prisoner of war in American captivity on August 15, 1944.

-He was taken to Cherbourg-Octeville, where he acted as a Prisoner of War Camp priest and learnt, for the first time, through a brochure, about the Marian apparitions in Fátima: Our Lady of Fátima.
+He was taken to Cherbourg-Octeville, where he acted as a prisoner of war camp priest and learnt, for the first time, through a brochure, about the Marian apparitions in Fátima: Our Lady of Fátima.

 On July 16, 1945, he was released from captivity, could not return to the monastery in Prague and went to Vienna.
 There he was appointed as missionary.

-On February 2, 1946, he went on pilgrimage to Mariazell in gratitude for the fortunate return home from the Second World War.
-Here, he heard an interior voice, which said:” Do, as I say, and there will be peace.”
+On February 2, 1946, he went on pilgrimage to Mariazell in gratitude for the fortunate return home from World War II.
+Here, he heard an interior voice, which said: "Do, as I say, and there will be peace."
 These words reminded him of the message of Fatima and he founded, in February 1947, the Crusade of Reparation of the Holy Rosary for Peace in the World (RSK).

 Since September 1948, every month in the Franciscan Church, Vienna, took place ceremonies for peace.
-From 1949, he published a periodical, which is named “Betendes Gottesvolk” today.

-From 1950 to 1955, he organized, in September, the yearly procession of the Name of Mary in the Vienna Ring Road.
+From 1949, he published a periodical, which is named "Betendes Gottesvolk" today.
+From 1950 to 1955, in every September, he organized the yearly procession of the Name of Mary in the Vienna Ring Road.

 He considered the signing of the Austrian State Treaty, in May 1955, as an achievement of his prayer movement.

-Father Petrus led the “Crusade of Reparation of the Holy Rosary” until his death.
+Father Petrus led the "Crusade of Reparation of the Holy Rosary" until his death.
+He died on December 14, 1982 in Vienna.
 He was buried in the Franciscan Church.
 His canonization process was started on October 13, 2000.